Pascual Jordan: Political activities

 Germany's defeat in the First World War and the Treaty of Versailles had a profound effect on Jordan's political beliefs.
 While many of his colleagues believed the Treaty to be unjust, Jordan went much further and became increasingly nationalistic and right-wing.
 He wrote numerous articles in the late 1920s that propounded an aggressive and bellicose stance.
 He was an anti-communist and was particularly concerned about the Russian Revolution and the rise of the Bolsheviks.
 He wrote articles in several far-right journals under the pseudonym Ernst Domeier, as was revealed in the 1990s.

 In 1933, Jordan joined the Nazi party, like Philipp Lenard and Johannes Stark, and, moreover, joined an SA unit.
 He supported the Nazis' nationalism and anti-communism but at the same time, he remained "a defender of Einstein" and other Jewish scientists.
 Jordan seemed to hope that he could influence the new regime; one of his projects was attempting to convince the Nazis that modern physics developed as represented by Einstein and especially the new Copenhagen brand of quantum theory could be the antidote to the "materialism of the Bolsheviks".
 However, while the Nazis appreciated his support for them, his continued support for Jewish scientists and their theories led him to be regarded as politically unreliable.

 Jordan enlisted in the Luftwaffe in 1939 and worked as a weather analyst at the Peenemünde rocket center, for a while.
 During the war he attempted to interest the Nazi party in various schemes for advanced weapons.
-His suggestions were ignored because he was considered "politically unreliable", probably because of his past associations with Jews (in particular: Courant, Born, and Wolfgang Pauli) and the so-called "Jewish physics".
+His suggestions were ignored because he was considered "politically unreliable", probably because of his past associations with Jews (in particular: Born, Richard Courant and Wolfgang Pauli) and the so-called "Jewish physics".
+Responding to Ludwig Bieberbach, Jordan wrote: "The differences among German and French mathematics are not any more essential than the differences between German and French machine guns."